karlyndiary/DA-Cheatsheet/Tableau/[16] Charts.md

 - Dual Axes:
   - Create a view with two or more measures and one dimension
   - Right-click on the second measure and select dual-axis
-  - Right-click on the value axes and select synchronize axis
+  - Right-click on the value axes and select the synchronize axis
+  - Customize Charts individually.